Tax In Belgium

 If the spouse/legally cohabiting partner is unemployed, up to 30% of the working spouse’s/partner’s net employment income is attributable to the non-working spouse/partner.

-Foreign executives, specialists and researchers qualifying under the special tax regime are treated as non-residents for the purposes of Belgian tax law.
+Foreign executives, specialists and researchers qualifying under the special tax regime are treated as non-residents of Belgian tax law.
 As a result, they are taxed on Belgian-source income only.

 Yes, if you are a resident.
 Non-residents are taxed on their Belgium-source income only.